Home / Public Safety / Emergency Management

 To sign up for Regroup Emergency Alerts Click Here

-The Grand Traverse Band of Ottawa and Chippewa Indians and Networks Northwest is updating the Natural Hazard Mitigation Plan, which must be updated every 5 years for communities to apply for pre-disaster, hazard mitigation grant funds from FEMA.
-The plan is in accordance with the Disaster Mitigation Act of 2000.
+The Grand Traverse Band of Ottawa and Chippewa Indians has approved Natural Hazard Mitigation Plan in accordance with the Disaster Mitigation Act of 2000.
+The plan must be updated every 5 years for communities to apply for pre-disaster, hazard mitigation grant funds from FEMA.

-Hazards such as climate change, wildfires, severe weather, floods, invasive species, drought, and public health emergencies can have significant impacts on families and in the community.
-The natural hazard mitigation plan is to identify hazards and reduce long-term risks to people and property through mitigation strategies and build sustainability and resiliency in communities.
+Hazards such as climate change, wildfires, severe weather, floods, invasive species, drought, and public health emergencies can have significant impacts on the the built and natural environments, economy, and the health and wellbeing of community members.
+The natural hazard mitigation plan identifies and reduces the risks presented by these hazards through development of mitigation strategies that build sustainability and resiliency in communities.

 For more information, go to Networks Northwest: https://bit.ly/GTBHM_NN